MDD1299/Flask/README.md

 HOW TO RUN THIS PROGRAM

 1. Download the File
+2. Rename "Flask-main" to "Flask"
-2. Delete __pycache__ Folder
+3. Delete __pycache__ Folder
-3. Open the Flask folder using visual studio code
+4. Open the Flask folder using visual studio code
-4. Run Terminal: Create New Terminal using " Ctrl + Shift + ` "
+5. Run Terminal: Create New Terminal using " Ctrl + Shift + ` "
-5. run the program using " python -m flask run " in the terminal
+6. run the program using " python -m flask run " in the terminal

 # Flask
+NEED TO DO:

-STILL MISSING MODEL
+1. STILL MISSING MODEL FROM DATA SCRAPING (DESERIE/LAB)

-STILL NEED DESIGN
+2. STILL NEED DESIGN